Solms Delta Chenin Blanc 2014 R54.99

 Groote Post Old Man’s Blend Red 2014 R68

 Jenn Sanasie and I recently reviewed the white version of this wine on one of our Wine Wednesday videos - check it out here - and I kicked myself at the time for not asking for a bottle of the red to try as well.
 No matter – they sent me one anyway and what a pleasure it is!
 Mainly Merlot with Cab and Shiraz, it’s a fruity, spicy, soft, juicy lekker wine just to chug down with friends.

 Special Occasion Red

-I’m such a sucker for Cabernet Franc, either as blend or as a stand-alone wine.
-This comes from Banghoek – that home of fine Cab Franc (neighbours Rainbow’s End also do a mean version) and is a great example.
-It’s been in oak for 19 months but handles it well and if you wanted to leave it in the bottle for a bit longer, you probably could.
+Originally this wine was a Cabernet/Cinsaut blend as were so many in the Cape (whether declared or not) but nowadays, the Cabernet is livened up with a dash of Shiraz to make for a rich and satisfying wine.
+It’s been in quite a lot of oak but handles it well and if you wanted to leave it in the bottle for a bit longer, you probably could.
 But right now, it’s packed with black fruit making for a really attractive mouthful.
 I’d drink it now if I were you.